Average American Debt – Ramsey

 It might not be pretty, but it’s got to be done!
 People sometimes get so scared of this first step that they stop right here.
 Don’t.
 You can do this.

-Our own Ramsey Solutions research found that nearly half (46%) of Americans say their debt level creates stress and makes them anxious.
 Yes, looking your debt in the eye might be difficult, but when you finally face the facts, you can follow a plan to attack it head on.
 You’re on the path away from money stress.
 So, keep walking.

-This nine-lesson course will teach you the plan to get out—and stay out—of debt, and get you pumped up to pay it off forever.
+This nine-lesson course will teach you the plan to get out—and stay out—of debt and get you pumped up to pay it off forever.
+And when you’ve built a solid foundation of knowledge, it makes the debt-free journey quicker and easier.
+That’s a true win-win.

 Start Financial Peace University and begin your debt-free journey.